 (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Securities which are exercisable, convertible or to which a holder has a right to acquire within 60 days of March 1, 2020 are deemed outstanding for purposes of computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
+Securities that are exercisable, convertible or to which a holder has a right to acquire within 60 days of March 1, 2022 are deemed outstanding for purposes of computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
 The indication herein that shares are beneficially owned is not an admission on the part of the listed stockholder that he, she or it is or will be a direct or indirect beneficial owner of those shares.

-(2) Includes (i) 755,409 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 1, 2020, of which, 330,412 are held by Mrs. Larsen, (ii) 300,000 shares held of record by K2 Investment Fund, LLC, of which the Mr. Larsen and Mrs. Larsen are the sole member-managers, and (iii) 473,528 shares of common stock held by Mrs. Larsen.
-Excludes 613,530 shares obtained prior to fiscal 2019 and held by the Kathleen Sheehan Revocable Trust dated 2/5/2009 and shares, stock options, and RSUs held by Mrs. Larsen's adult children.
+Includes (i) 1,079,578 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 1, 2022, of which, 494,893 are held by Kathleen Larsen, (ii) 300,000 shares held of record by K2 Investment Fund, LLC, of which Mr. Larsen and Mrs. Larsen are the sole member-managers, and (iii) 460,194 shares of common stock held by Mrs. Larsen.
+Excludes 613,530 shares obtained prior to fiscal 2021 and held by the Kathleen Revocable Trust dated 2/5/2009 and shares, stock options, and RSUs held by Mr. and Mrs. Larsen's adult children.
 Mr. Larsen disclaims beneficial ownership of the excluded shares.
+The information is based solely on a Schedule 13G filed by this stockholder on February 3, 2022.
+The stockholder's business address is 55

-(3) The information is based solely on a Schedule 13G filed by this stockholder on February 6, 2020.
-The stockholder's business address is 55, East 52nd Street, New York, NY 10055.
-This stockholder has sole voting power with respect to 4,207,600 of such shares and sole dispositive power over all 4,278,872 shares.
+(3) The information is based solely on a Schedule 13G filed by this stockholder on February 3, 2022.
+The stockholder's business address is 55 East 52nd Street, New York, New York 10055.
+This stockholder has sole dispositive power over all such shares.
+(4) The information is based solely on a Schedule 13G filed by this stockholder on February 10, 2022.
+The stockholder's business address is

-(4) Includes (i) 878,328 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 1, 2020 and (ii) 171,301 shares of common stock owned by the Short Revocable Living Trust.
+(5) Includes (i) 1,294,893 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 1, 2022 and (ii) 188,883 shares of common stock owned by the Short Revocable Living Trust.